Swedish Made Easy: Even Dummies Can Learn Swedish

 - Hur är det? – How are you?

 - Vem är det? – Who is that?

 Unlike English, which has no gendered nouns (the is the only definite article), every noun in Swedish is either common (en) or neuter (ett).
 In Swedish the definite article is added to the end of a noun, while it comes before the noun when it is indefinite: compare ett bord (a table) with bordet (the table).
 The endings of adjectives must agree with the article, but thankfully most Swedish nouns are the common gender.

-Verbs in Swedish are always conjugated, which means the verb has a different ending depending on whether you, I, we, she, or they are doing the verb.
-To get you started, here are a few useful verbs in the I form:
+Verbs in Swedish are not conjugated, which means the verb doesn’t have a different ending depending on whether you, I, we, she, or they are doing the verb.
+To get you started, here are a few useful verbs:

 - Jag behöver… – I need…

 How To Practice Your Swedish

 Try your first Swedish lesson with Babbel for free.
 One of the advantages of the Babbel system is that you are immersed in Swedish from the beginning.
 The process is easy and intuitive (with lots of helpful hints when you need them), and you can learn at your own pace and set your own lesson plans.
 Babbel’s Swedish course is affordable, accessible online and via mobile devices, and proven to strengthen your reading, listening, speaking and comprehension skills.
 You can master Swedish by yourself, or use Babbel’s community features to connect with other learners, find tandem partners and share expertise.
 Use the tips above and see which level you can achieve.